Skip to main content

 Agent Architecture

-Decepticon operates through seventeen specialist agents, each with its own tools, skills, and clean context window.
+Decepticon operates through sixteen specialist agents, each with its own tools, skills, and clean context window.
 Agents are spawned fresh per objective — no accumulated noise, no degraded reasoning across long engagements.
 The agents are not a flat list.
 They are organized by the engagement phase they serve, and routed by the Decepticon orchestrator through the OPPLAN.

 Orchestration Layer